 Diamond offers both summer internships and year in industry programmes.
 The scheme allows undergraduate students studying for a relevant degree to gain experience working in a number of different teams at Diamond Light Source.

 If you’re an undergraduate in applied physics, engineering or computing and are looking for a practical training period or a place to complete your final project, you could spend 4 to 12 months at CERN during the course of your studies (Bachelor or Master) via different types of programmes.
+Students that want to continue with PhD studies or recent Master/Bachelor graduates will also find a relevant programme at CERN.
 Please see below.

 The Meteorological (Met) Office is the national meteorological service for the UK that provides weather services and climate science.
 The Met Office collects and analyses large amounts of data using science and cutting-edge technology in collaboration with partner organisations around the world.
 The Met Office offers both industrial placements and summer internships for students.